RainZhao01/2350_project/report-draft.md

 ## Rain Outline your technology stack and why you chose it
+We chose HTML and JavaScript, including Bootstrap, for our project's tech stack because they're versatile and easy to use for creating interactive web apps.
+JavaScript enables dynamic features and real-time updates without page reloads.
+Plus, JavaScript libraries save time and effort, helping us build a project that can adapt to users' changing needs and new technologies.

+## Rain Initiated GitHub project

+(# 2350_project

+# Please add your name on the list

+john
+Ryan
+Nam
+Rain

+# setup steps:
+# clone the project from "git@github.com:RainZhao01/2350_project.git"

+# 1. cd into project directory

+# 2. create your branch

+# 3. Setup upstream:
+# git push --set-upstream origin

+# 4. try to pull someone most recent branch repo that contain our updated name.(first person should pull from Rain's branch, do not pull from master yet.
+When you click on 'branches' on the GitHub website, it will display which branch is the most recent updates.")

+# 5. modify the readMe file

+# 6. git add . , git commit and git push

+# additional information:
+# when pull the repository:
+# git pull origin <your branch name>
+# when push the repository:
+# git push origin <your branch name>)

 ## John List of chosen APIs and why you chose them